StanESmith/pfatt_opnsense/README.md

 ## Bypass Procedure

-To bypass the gateway using pfSense, we can emulate the standard procedure.
-If we connect our Residential Gateway and ONT to our pfSense box, we can bridge the 802.1/X authentication sequence, tag our WAN traffic as VLAN0, and request a public IPv4 via DHCP using a spoofed MAC address.
+To bypass the gateway using OPNsense, we can emulate the standard procedure.
+If we connect our Residential Gateway and ONT to our OPNsense box, we can bridge the 802.1/X authentication sequence, tag our WAN traffic as VLAN0, and request a public IPv4 via DHCP using a spoofed MAC address.

 Unfortunately, there are some challenges with emulating this process.
 First, it's against RFC to bridge 802.1/X traffic and it is not supported.
 Second, tagging traffic as VLAN0 is not supported through the standard interfaces.